French protests against IVF treatments for single women, lesbians | DW | 06.10.2019

 Opponents of the proposed law claimed children require a paternal figure and that without one the traditional family structure would be undermined.
 Opponents also fear that the law will soon encourage the legalizing of surrogacy, including for gay men.

-Demonstrators held signs that read 'Who is my father?' and signs featuring a cartoon of a pregnant woman and the caption, "To rent — almost in France?"
+Demonstrators held signs that read 'Who is my father?' and signs featuring a cartoon of a pregnant woman and the caption, "To rent — soon in France?"

 The lower house of parliament approved the law in September, making it the first major social reform since France legalized gay marriage in 2013.
 At the time, the reform led to mass protests by the same Catholic groups and far-right activists that organized Sunday's march.
 One 2013 protest had attracted around 340,000 people.